AaronMargosis/VirtMemTest/README.md

 "Read" tries to read whatever is in that memory; "Write" tries to write arbitrary data to the allocated memory; "Execute existing" tries to execute whatever is present in that memory after allocation (quite probably random garbage, so likely to crash with or without DEP); "Execute NOPs" will fill the allocation with "no operation"
 CPU instructions followed by a "return" operation (temporarily changing page protection to allow these bytes to be written there).

-If you check “Free afterward”, VirtMemTest will display a message box after allocating the memory, and free the memory when you click OK.
-Otherwise it will simply leak the memory.

 Allocated Addresses lists the starting addresses for the allocated memory blocks.